Amended November 2, 2022 at the CASIS Annual General Meeting

 4.03 Eligibility.
 Only regular members of the Association who are in good standing may be nominated as or remain Directors.

 4.04 Election.
 Directors shall be elected for two year terms of office by a simple majority of members at the Annual General Meeting.
 Currently not in force.
 Suspended: Directors shall not serve more than two terms in succession.
 (The limit on terms was suspended at the Annual Meeting, January 15, 2016.)

 4.05 President.
 The President shall be the Chief Executive Officer of the Association.
 He or she shall serve as chair at all meetings of the Board and of members of the Association, unless unable to do so.
 The President is responsible, in cooperation with colleagues on the Board, for the strategic direction of CASIS and for establishing a vision and plan to accomplish its objectives as set out in Section 2.

 4.06 Vice President.
 If, on any occasion, the President is unable to act, the Vice President shall exercise the powers and carry out the duties of the President.

 4.07 Treasurer.
 The Treasurer shall have general administrative responsibility for the finances of the Association.
 The Treasurer will normally prepare a summary of the CASIS financial situation for reporting on a quarterly basis to the Board and will provide a detailed annual report and financial forecast to members at the Annual General Meeting.
-A person may be nominated at the Annual Meeting to serve as Secretary-Treasurer.
-(Provision in last sentence added at Annual Meeting January 15, 2016.)
+A person may be nominated at the Annual Meeting to serve as Secretary-Treasurer, or two individuals may be nominated for the roles of Secretary and Treasurer, respectively.
+(Provision in last sentence amended at Annual Meeting, 2022.)

 4.08 Resignation.
 A Director may resign his or her position by sending a letter of resignation to the President.